decuser/decuser.github.io/_posts/2023-12-19-wills-geometry.markdown

 <!--more-->

+Gotta start somewhere!

 Start from first principles - the evidents.

 Shapes exist and are perceived.
 That is, we see and describe the world around us in abstract terms and shapes are abstract.
 As we abstract away details and try to describe things that exist, we highlight some things / aspects of things, and disregard others.
 We strive to arrive at useful ways of referring to groups of / sets of objects.
 Geometry, which started as a way of measuring land, has evolved into an ever-abstracting study of shape.
 What is shape?
 Wow, so hard to establish the bare necessities.
 Maybe a shape is a collection of points?
 What is a collection and what is a point?

 Let's just say (posit) that a collection is just what it sounds like, one or more than one of something, or nothing at all (for convenience, later).
 In this case, a collection of points.
-A point being the idea of the smallest thing (or not), imaginable.
+A point being the idea of the smallest thing (or not thing), imaginable.
 We represent this idea generally with a dot drawn on a page.
 Keep in mind that a point is an idea and doesn't have width, height, or any physical measure, whereas the dot does.

 Maybe think of the dot as a graph (physical representative) of the point and imagine zooming in on the dot, imagine it never changing in appearance, whereas the area around it expands, endlessly.